nanyaalbert/secure_file_sharing_with_encryption/README.md

     - **AES-256-GCM Data Streaming:** Once a command is interpreted via RSA, the bulk response or file data is processed using AES-256-GCM (Galois/Counter Mode) for high-speed, authenticated streaming.

     - **AAD (Additional Authenticated Data):** The implementation explicitly calls updateAAD(additionalDataBytes) before finalizing the cipher.
-This binds session-specific metadata to the encryption process, ensuring that ciphertext cannot be intercepted and injected into a different context or session without triggering an authentication failure.
+This binds specific metadata to the encryption process, ensuring that ciphertext cannot be intercepted and injected without triggering an authentication failure.

     - **Stateful Replay Protection:** A custom IV (Initialization Vector) Counter system is synchronized between the client and server.
 The IV for each operation is modified by a long counter that increments with every doFinal() call.
 This ensures that every single packet uses a unique IV, preventing attackers from re-injecting captured packets into the stream.